Back to all posts

 Inside your home, the most at-risk pipes are often hidden in plain sight.
 Pipes located in cabinets against exterior walls, like under your kitchen or bathroom sink, are especially vulnerable to the cold.
 A simple trick is to open those cabinet doors during a cold snap.
 This allows the warmer air from your home to circulate around the plumbing, keeping the pipes from freezing.
 For an extra layer of defense, you can let cold water drip from the faucet.
 Even a tiny trickle encourages water movement, which helps prevent ice from forming.
 For pipes in unheated areas like basements or crawl spaces, proper pipe insulation is your best bet.

-Protect Outdoor Faucets and Pipes
+Winterize Your Outdoor Faucets and Hoses

 Your outdoor plumbing needs attention before the first freeze hits.
 Garden hoses are a common culprit for frozen pipe problems.
 Disconnect, drain, and store all your hoses for the winter.
 If you leave them attached, any water trapped inside can freeze and expand, creating pressure that can crack the faucet or the connecting pipe inside your wall.
 Next, find the shut-off valve for your outdoor spigots, which is usually located in your basement or a crawl space.
 Turn it off, then go outside and open the spigots to drain any remaining water from the line.
 This simple step ensures there’s no water left to freeze and cause damage.

-Maintain a Consistent Home Temperature
+Keep Your Thermostat at a Consistent Temperature

 Maintaining a steady temperature inside your home is one of the most effective ways to protect your pipes.
 The American Red Cross suggests keeping your thermostat set to the same temperature both day and night.
 While you might be tempted to lower the heat at night to save on your energy bill, a sudden drop in temperature can put your pipes at risk.
 If you plan to be away from home during cold weather, make sure to leave the heat on and set it no lower than 55°F. The small cost of heating an empty house is nothing compared to the expense and mess of repairing a burst pipe.